ssadedin/ximmer/README.md

 Ximmer
 ======

-Ximmer is a tool for simulation deletions in targeted sequencing data such as exome data.
+Ximmer is a tool for simulation of single copy deletions in targeted sequencing data such as exome data.

+Ximmer can simulate deletions by two methods:

+  * swapping reads into a female from a male on the X chromosome
+  * downsamping the number of reads by 50% over a select number of targets

 Requirements
 ============